OWASP Game Security Framework

 The OWASP Game Security Framework (GSF) represents a modular approach to understanding the security issues that surround video game ecosystems.

-In 2016 the videogame market became a $99.6 Billion industry… any why shouldn’t it be?
+In 2016 the videogame market became 99.6 Billion dollar industry… any why shouldn’t it be?
 Some of the most prolific and complex software developed today are video games.
 They are professionally played, sponsored, scrutinized, monetized, and celebrated, just like many sports.
-They handle clients, servers, web components, monetary transfers, social interactions, virtual markets, etc., with just as much need for security that most internet hosted apps have (if not more in some cases).
+They handle clients, servers, web components, monetary transfers, social interactions, virtual markets, etc, with every bit the need of security that most internet hosted apps have (if not more in some cases).
 The GSF is designed to help threat model gaming issues that have devastated new games.
-Most importantly, we hope the GSF can help new developers and security testers alike root out bugs in your favorite titles.
+Most importantly we hope the GSF can help new developers and security testers alike root out bugs in your favorite titles.

 Back to list of all Working Sessions and Tracks